tanveerm176/SimpleToDoList/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+The sldies for the android pre work was

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2021] [Muhammad Tanveer]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.